 – Minimizes laxative effects and is the least likely form to induce diarrhea

 – Corrects long-term deficiencies

-– Reduces numbness and depression
+– Reduces numbness and negative moods

 – Increases mental calmness and relaxation